theNewDynamic/oregonsadventurecoast.com/content/sitepages/meeting-information.md

 #### HOW THE VCB IS FUNDED

-* **THE VCB IS SOLELY FUNDED THROUGH LODGING TAXES COLLECTED BY COMMERCIAL LODGING PROPERTIES WITHIN THE CITY LIMITS OF COOS BAY AND NORTH BEND, AND AT THE COQUILLE INDIAN TRIBE PROPERTIES.** _The lodging tax rate is 9.5%_
+* **THE VCB IS SOLELY FUNDED THROUGH LODGING TAXES COLLECTED BY COMMERCIAL LODGING PROPERTIES WITHIN THE CITY LIMITS OF COOS BAY AND NORTH BEND, AND AT THE COQUILLE INDIAN TRIBE PROPERTIES.** _The lodging tax rate is 9.5%._
+* _Residents in Coos County voted in May, 2022 to add a lodging tax in the unincorporated areas of Charleston.
+Those funds are not yet calculated into the VCB's budget._ [_Click here to see the area included in this taxing district_](img/CH-TLT-map.jpg)_._
 * **The VCB receives a portion of the lodging tax funds collected by the three IGA partners, equating to approximately 39% of all lodging taxes collected, to accomplish its goals.** The three taxing entities retain the remaining lodging taxes.
 * **The VCB is restricted on what projects/expenditures it can spend this lodging tax funding by State of Oregon Law**